Bank of America® Travel Rewards

 Methodology

-MoneyGeek uses a tailored scoring system to evaluate credit cards like the BofA Travel Rewards and the Citi Diamond Preferred based on various use cases.
+MoneyGeek uses a tailored scoring system to review credit cards like the BofA Travel Rewards and the Citi Diamond Preferred based on various use cases.
 This ensures you get relevant, unbiased information to choose the card that best fits your needs.

 This comparison focuses on balance transfers, considering factors like the quality of the balance transfer offer and the terms of the 0% APR on purchases.
-For more details on our ranking process, you can review our ranking methodology.

 FAQ: BofA Travel Rewards vs. Citi Diamond Preferred Card